Cold weather doesn’t mean that you can’t get outside and have some fun! Discover winter Yurt camping at MacGregor Point

 Things to do at MacGregor Point Provincial Park Campground

 MacGregor Point, like most of the amazing Ontario Provincial Parks, has a great variety of things to do for families.
-The MacGregor Point visitor centre has excellent family-focused interactive activities.
+The MacGregor Point visitor center has excellent family-focused interactive activities.
 There are great hikes along the marshland trails.
 And there is, of course, the shoreline trail that is particularly nice at sunset.
 The winter hiking reminded us of our winter hiking up in Yellowknife, Northwest Territories.
 MacGregor Point is also home to The Huron Fringe Gift Shop which is full of nature-focused crafts and gifts.

 For those visiting in the summer, there is a small beach at MacGregor Point called Campers Beach.
 This beach has a great playground.
 The beach itself is fairly small and rocky.
 But if you are looking for more beach options during your stay there are many options including Inverhuron, Sauble Falls, and Southampton Main Beach.

 Winter Activities at MacGregor Point

 You can’t experience MacGregor Point winter camping without having some awesome things to do.
-And although the MacGregor Point visitor centre is closed during the winter, this small park is packed with great cold weather activities for the whole family.
+And although the MacGregor Point visitor centre is closed during the winter, this small park is packed with great cold-weather activities for the whole family.
+You can check out our complete list of things to do at MacGregor Provincial Park here.

 Here are the 5 best things to do during Winter in MacGregor Point Provincial Park: